fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 In other words, the function returns the value of the expression.

-The function defining the component may contain any kind of Javascript code.
+The function defining the component may contain any kind of JavaScript code.
 Modify your component to be as follows and observe what happens in the console:

 ```js
 const App = () => {